openstax/napkin-notes/kevin/160105_biglearn_issue/notes.md

 ![Kajal's screenshot](https://github.com/openstax/napkin-notes/blob/master/kevin/160105_biglearn_issue/screenshot_160104.png)

 Here is an edited stack trace from `BigLearn`
-(the full trace can be seen [here](https://gist.github.com/pumazi/4caaed3e1d8f08084a81), which was acquired by Michael M. using some nifty python tricks):
+(the full trace and more can be seen [here](https://gist.github.com/pumazi/4caaed3e1d8f08084a81), which was acquired by Michael M. using some nifty python tricks):
 ```